 No organization can successfully combat human trafficking on its own.
 Our partnership with other anti-trafficking organizations who share similar missions and goals strengthens our efforts to eradicate all forms of modern slavery.
-Shown below are the diverse network of organizations with whom we collaborate.
+Shown below is the diverse network of organizations with whom we collaborate.

 Social Services & Health Providers